mrezabayat/iamsorush/content/posts/table-of-content-blog.md

 ## CSS

-I only explain the importan CSS parts.
+I only explain the important CSS parts.
 To hide the ToC on small screens, I add a media quary

 ```css
   @media screen and (max-width: 1024px) {